Nurse - TeleHealth ICU (Lebanon, NH)

 part-time, or FlexChoice per diem).

-Provides professional nursing care and support via telephone/video
+JOB DESCRIPTION: Provides professional nursing care and support via

-implement, educate and evaluate patient outcomes.
-Uses nursing
+to asses, plan, implement, educate and evaluate patient outcomes.

-processes to identify patient care needs, risks, safety issues,
+Uses nursing processes to identify patient care needs, risks,

-Works with physicians and multidisciplinary team members to develop
+care referrals.
+Works with physicians and multidisciplinary team

-a plan of care for assigned patients.
-Monitors care through
+members to develop a plan of care for assigned patients.
+Monitors

 judgments and decisions and assumes responsibility for nursing care